PlayEveryWare/eos_plugin_for_unity/README.md

     * EncryptionKey

    > [!WARNING]
-   > Click the Generate button to create a random key, if you haven't already configured an encryption key in the EOS portal. <br />The Encryption Key is Used for Player Data Storage and Title Storage, if you do not plan to use these features in your project or the samples, and don't want to create an Encryption Key, then the field must be left blank.
+   > Click the "Generate" button to create a random key, if you haven't already configured an encryption key in the EOS portal.
+You can then add the generated key to the [Developer Portal](https://dev.epicgames.com/portal/).
+   > The Encryption Key is Used for Player Data Storage and Title Storage, if you do not plan to use these features in your project or the samples (and don't want to create an Encryption Key) then the field can be left blank.

-5) Press `Save All Changes`.
+5) Click `Save All Changes`.

 6) Navigate to `Packages/Epic Online Services for Unity/Runtime` via the `Project` window.

 7) Add the `EOSManager.prefab`, to each of your game's scenes.

-8) Simply attach `EOSManager.cs (Script)` to a Unity object and it will initialize the plugin with the specified configuration in `OnAwake()`.
+8) Attach `EOSManager.cs (Script)` to a Unity object, and it will initialize the plugin with the specified configuration in `OnAwake()`.

 > [!NOTE]
-      > The included <a href="#samples">samples</a> already have this done!
+> The included <a href="#samples">samples</a> already have configuration values set for you to experiment with!

 If you would like to see specific examples of various EOS features in action, import the sample Unity scenes that are described below.